Lincoln-Way North High School: Music

 The music department consisted of three bands: the Wind Ensemble, Wind Symphony, and Symphonic Band.
 The department also maintained a choir, and an orchestra.
 Each of these musical groups performed regularly in the school's state-of-the-art performing arts center.

 In addition, Lincoln-Way North was home to the Illinois Philharmonic Orchestra.
 In 2008, the IPO decided to make the brand-new Lincoln-Way North Performing Arts Center its new home after residing at Governors State University for many years.

-The Lincoln-Way North Marching Band, called the Marching Phoenix, consists of about 100 members.
-The Lincoln-Way North Marching Phoenix won the 4A Marching Band State Championship in 2009-10, 2010-11 2011-12, 2012-2013.
+The Lincoln-Way North Marching Band, called the Marching Phoenix, consisted of about 100 members.
+The Lincoln-Way North Marching Phoenix won the 4A Marching Band State Championship in 2009–10, 2010-11 2011–12, 2012–2013.
 Additionally, the marching band took first place in the 2015 Northern Illinois University Band Invitational and placed 5th overall at the 2015 Illinois State Marching Band Championships.

 Notable alumni

 Lauren Sajewich, professional soccer player for HB Køge Kvindeelite in Koge, Denmark.
 She graduated from Lincoln-Way North as the "Top 10 students from the Class of 2013".